BDC Hamburger Icon

 Step 4: Factor in your market valuation.

 Your valuation is a guide.
 You’ve created a valuation you can present to investors and buyers, providing them with a reasonable and respectable answer to the question “What is your business worth?”
-But that doesn’t mean your business is actually worth the value you’ve put on it.
+But that doesn’t mean your business is worth the value you’ve put on it.

 Ultimately, your business is worth what the market says it’s worth.
 “Market value is often a very accurate way to estimate value, as it’s a function of the assessment of all other parties and all other information available,” Syed explained.